eu-ge-ne/puppeteer-pool/README.md

 /**
  * Maximum time in milliseconds to wait for acquire
- * Defaults to 45_000
+ * Defaults to 30_000
- * Should be greater than launchOptions.timeout
+ * Should be equal or greater than launchOptions.timeout */
- */
 const acquireTimeout: number = 60_000;